 Use actual and available construction material weights for design.
-See Table 3-1 for unit weights that should be used for construction materials (unless lesser unit weights can be demonstrated by local experience):
+See Table 3-1 for unit weights that should be used for construction materials (unless lesser unit weights can be demonstrated by local experience).
+Pertinent information may also be found in ASCE 7-10, Minimum Design Loads for Buildings and Other Structures.